BNasmith/PTForsyth/PTFWorkofChrist.md

 and in a certain sense, reconciling Himself.
 My point at this moment is that the Cross of Christ was Christ reconciling man.
-It was not heroic man dying for a beloved and honoured God; it^ was God in some form dying for man.
+It was not heroic man dying for a beloved and honoured God; it was God in some form dying for man.
 God dying for man.
 I am not afraid of that phrase;
 I cannot do without it.
-God dying for man; and for such men hostile, malignantly hostile men.
-That is a puzzling phrase where we read in a gospel: " Greater love hath no man than this, that a man lay down his life for his friends."
+God dying for man; and for such men---hostile, malignantly hostile men.
+That is a puzzling phrase where we read in a gospel: "Greater love hath no man than this, that a man lay down his life for his friends."
 There is more love in the phrase of the epistle, that a man should lay down his life for his bitter enemies.
 It is not so heroic, so very divine, to die for our friends.
-Kindness between the nice people is not so
+Kindness between the nice people is not so [26]{.pagenum}

-26 THE DIFFERENCE BETWEEN

-very divine fine and precious as it is.
+very divine---fine and precious as it is.
 To die for enemies that is the divine thing.
-Christ's was grace that died for such for malignant enemies.
+Christ's was grace that died for such---for malignant enemies.
 There is more in God than love.
 There is all that we mean by His holy grace.
-Truly, " God is love."
+Truly, "God is love."
 Yes, but the kind of love which you must interpret by the whole of the New Testament.
-When John said that, did he mean that God was simply the consum- mation of human affection?
+When John said that, did he mean that God was simply the consummation of human affection?
 He knew that he was dealing with a holy, gracious God, a God who loved His enemies and redeemed them.
 Read with extreme care 1 John iv.
 10.

+[&sect]{.section} TK

 6. Let me gather up the points of difference which I have been indicating.